fusioncharts/dev_centre_docs/getting-started/django/add-drill-down-using-django.md

 heading: Adding Drill Down using Django
 ---

-With FusionCharts, you can create unlimited levels of drill-down with a single data source.
+With FusionCharts, you can create unlimited levels of drill down  with a single data source.
 The parent chart contains all data — for the parent chart as well as all descendant (child, grandchild) charts.
 The links to all the descendant charts are defined in the parent chart.

-You can drill-down to descendant charts by simply clicking the data plot items on the parent chart.
+You can drill down  to descendant charts by simply clicking the data plot items on the parent chart.
 A descendant chart can either replace the parent chart with an option to drill-up, or it can open in a new window or frame.

-To render a drill-down chart using database, let's start creating `Country` and `City` data models for our application in `models.py`.
+To render a drill down  chart using database, let's start creating `Country` and `City` data models for our application in `models.py`.
 Using this data, you want to plot a column 2D chart showing the top 10 most populous countries in the world.
-Furthermore, you want to render this column 2D chart as a drill-down chart, where clicking each data plot shows another chart plotting the top 10 populous cities of that country.
+Furthermore, you want to render this column 2D chart as a drill down  chart, where clicking each data plot shows another chart plotting the top 10 populous cities of that country.

 The models in models.py chart looks like: